Efficient Sampling in Disease Surveillance through Subpopulations: Sampling Canaries in the Coal Mine: Monitoring cases in a sample

-where $P(\mu)$ denotes a Poisson random variable with mean $\mu$.
-In~\eqref{eq:poisson-approx}, the first approximation is due to \cite{Cam1960}.
-In the second approximation, the random rate (induced by the sample~$I_j$) is replaced by its expectation.
-Note that under this approximation the involved distribution only depends on the product $n_j\lambda_j$ under the null.
+Importantly, under the above approximations, the distribution of $D_{j,t} | I_j $ only depends on the product $n_j\lambda_j$ under the null.
 The CUSUM statistic can be defined recursively as

 where $k > 0$ is a reference value typically chosen such that $C_t$ is a scaled version of Wald's sequential probability ratio test \citep{Lorden1971, Lucas1985}.
-The null hypothesis in~\eqref{hyp:dyn} is rejected (and an outbreak alarm raised) whenever $C_t$ exceeds a prescribed control limit $h$.
+The null in~\eqref{hyp:dyn} is rejected (and an outbreak alarm raised) when $C_t$ exceeds a prescribed alarm threshold $h$.
 The run length of a control chart is defined as the time until the chart signals an alarm.
-Now, one aims to calibrate $h$ such that the average run length is suitably large under the null, while being as small as possible under the alternative.
+One calibrates $h$ such that the average run length (ARL) is suitably large under the null, while being small under the alternative.

+We now obtain results analogous to Theorem~\ref{th:formal} for the Poisson CUSUM control chart.
+An important distinction between the analysis of Theorem~\ref{th:formal} and the arguments here is that (under the approximations in~\eqref{eq:poisson-approx}) one can directly relate the \emph{distributions} of the samples, rather than the behavior of the testing methodology.
+As a result, the discrete nature of the data plays a less prominent role.
+Nonetheless, some nuances remain pertaining the discreteness of the sample size $n_j$ \emdash these will surface in~\eqref{eq:alt-seq}.

-Under the approximations~\eqref{eq:poisson-approx}, one can directly relate the distributions of the sequential samples to obtain results analogous to those of Theorem~\ref{th:formal} for the Poisson CUSUM control chart.
-As in the static setting, consider two subpopulations where the baseline average disease rate is larger in subpopulation 1, i.e. $\lambda_1 > \lambda_2$.
-Consider sampling efficiency and outbreak rate assumptions analogous to the static setting \eqref{eq:gen-req-n} and \eqref{eq:gen-req-pq} respectively as:
+\paragraph{Approximate result.} Because of the informal approximations made, we refrain from establishing a formal theorem and state the (approximate) results outright.
+As in the static setting, consider two subpopulations where the baseline risk is larger in subpopulation 1, i.e. $\lambda_1 > \lambda_2$ and consider sampling efficiency and outbreak rate assumptions akin to ~\eqref{eq:gen-req-pq} and~\eqref{eq:gen-req-n} as:

+Note the above implies $n_1 \leq \floor{(\lambda_2)/\lambda_1)n_2} \leq n_2$.
+With the above assumptions we now show (under approximations) that the reduced sample from subpopulation 1 leads to a shorter average detection time compared to the larger sample from subpopulation 2.

+\begin{rem} Akin to the results of the static setting, the assumption in the second equation of~\eqref{eq:sam-eff-dyn} holds if the probability of subjects getting diseased $\omega_j$ under the alternative are a nondecreasing function of the baseline probability $\lambda_j$: